Return to Home Return to Overview Strategy Guide

 • Phase 3 - Ura will self-interrupt and the Toxic Geyser timer instantly resets, spawning #7 instantly and making things a bit more difficult for the ranged team.
 Additionally, Ura will immediately cast Pressure Blast.
 This is usually the most difficult transition, because it starts from being very chill in p2 to suddenly being very hectic with lots of mechanics.

 • Phase 4 - self-interrupt, but otherwise nothing in particular.
-The self-interrupt is less of an issue, because Ura will also spend a few seconds in a phasing animation.
+The self-interrupt is less of an issue, because Ura will also spend a few seconds in the phasing animation.

 3.3 - How do I deal with *#10*, *#11* (*#12*) and *#8* geysers at 70%?